sf-wdi-34/migrations/README.md

 ### Other commands

-* `rake db:schema:load` - setup the database structure using schema.rb (may be faster when you have hundreds of migrations)
+* `rails db:schema:load` - setup the database structure using schema.rb (may be faster when you have hundreds of migrations)
-* `rake db:setup` - similar to `rake db:create db:migrate db:seed`
+* `rails db:setup` - similar to `rails db:create db:migrate db:seed`
-* `rake db:drop` - destroy the database (if you run this in production you're FIRED!)
+* `rails db:drop` - destroy the database (if you run this in production you're FIRED!)

 ###Independent Practice